Eosinophilic granuloma: Treatment

 Single lesions spontaneously regress often, especially in children, thus are followed up in regular intervals.
 Patients with spinal lesions are immobilized to minimize the pain.
-More complicated cases with multiple lesions should be treated with corticosteroids, particularly with an intralesional injection of methylprednisolon.
+More complicated cases with multiple lesions should be treated with corticosteroids, particularly with an intralesional injection of methylprednisolone.
 Corticosteroids also represent an option for pulmonary EG treatment.
 Operative treatment includes bone grafting and surgical fixation.
 In advanced stages of the disease, lung transplantation may be required.
 High-risk patients with multiple lesions (CNS-risk bones, lungs) may undergo chemotherapy.

-Cats and Dogs
+Cats and dogs

 Feline EG

-Feline eosinophilic granuloma complex (EGC) is relatively common condition, characterized by number of patterns affecting oral cavity, skin and mucocutaneous junctions of cats.
+Feline eosinophilic granuloma complex (EGC) is a relatively common condition, characterized by a number of patterns affecting oral cavity, skin and mucocutaneous junctions of cats.
 EGC can be triggered by various stimuli, however, the feline allergic disease is the most relevant one.
 Among the others, insect bites (fleas), fungi infections and viruses (Feline leukemia virus, feline immunodeficiency virus) may be responsible.

 Three primary clinical lesions of EGC include indolent (also referred to as eosinophilic or rodent) ulcer, eosinophilic plaque and eosinophilic granuloma.